hypered/design/site/index.md

 - [Haskell implementation](hs/) - Everything that exist in the original implementation also exist here.

+An example PDF brochure created with LaTeX:

+- [Full example](pdf/brochure/example-full.pdf) - This is an example grouping
+  all the features of the custom LaTeX class.

 ## See also

 Another attempt at creating a Pandoc template is visible at